CircuitData/CircuitData-Language/Howto.md

 ## Standards
 Aliases:
 ### as a specification
 Placed in the "configuration" part, this describes the standards that the finished product needs to be comply with.
 Check out [this](/Products.md#standards) for potential standards.
+Please note that if you want to have Halogen Free material, you can add "iec_61249-2-21" to the required standard